Gun Violence Restraining Orders Protect the Public

-San Diego City Attorney Mara W. Elliott is recognized as a national leader in protecting the public through the use of Gun Violence Restraining Orders, or GVROs, a life-saving tool created by California’s “red flag” law to prevent predictable acts of gun violence.
+San Diego City Attorney Mara W. Elliott is recognized as a national leader in protecting the public through the use of Gun Violence Restraining Orders, or GVROs.
+This life-saving tool was created to help prevent predictable acts of gun violence.

-If you know of someone who poses a risk of violence and has access to a firearm, please report the dangerous conduct to police and inquire about obtaining a Gun Violence Restraining Order.
+If you know of someone who poses a risk of violence and has access to a firearm, please call the police and ask how to obtain a Gun Violence Restraining Order.

 Every year thousands of children and teens throughout the nation die by gunshot.
 San Diego City Attorney Mara W. Elliott introduced San Diego’s Safe Storage of Firearms Ordinance to prevent these kinds of tragedies from happening in San Diego.